vlki/symfony2-bootstrap/README.md

 Why don't you use the deps functionality for vendor libs?
 ---------------------------------------------------------

-Because most of my project are afterwards versioned and developed using Subversion.
+Because most of my projects are afterwards versioned and developed using Subversion.
 The Symfony's deps functionality works with git submodules and therefore can be used only when the project is versioned using Git.